University of Hong Kong

 HKU has thirteen residence halls and four residential colleges.
 Eight of the residence halls are within walking distance of the main campus and four halls are a bus ride from the main campus.
 Students stay in air conditioned double-occupancy rooms with HKU students.
 All halls have common rooms and recreational facilities as well as quiet places for study.
 Bathroom facilities are communal.
 Some of the residence halls have dining hall facilities, but most students eat at campus cafeterias and restaurants near the residence halls.
 The HKU residence halls are known for their strong hall spirit and each hall has its own traditions and culture.

 The newly built Residential Colleges on Lung Wah Street are near the Kennedy Town Shopping area and a short bus ride from the main campus.
 The residential colleges offer single and double rooms and each floor has a communal kitchen and bathroom.

 Placement in HKU Accommodations is competitive and limited.
 Students must apply by the accommodation deadline and are not guaranteed university accommodations.

 Open to KU students with sophomore standing by the beginning of the program that have a minimum of 3.0 cumulative GPA.
 There is no language requirement.

 University of Hong Kong Study Abroad Scholarship

 Funds provided with generous support of Richard Paegelow, KU study abroad alumnus.
-This scholarship is open to KU degree-seeking undergraduate students to study at the University of Hong Kong through the KU Office of Study Abroad.
+This scholarship is open to KU degree-seeking undergraduate students to study at the University of Hong Kong through Study Abroad & Global Engagement.
 Recipients must have successfully completed at least one semester of a Chinese language course prior to the Study Abroad program, meet the eligibility requirements of the University of Hong Kong, and enroll in one or more Chinese course(s) while at HKU.
 Awards of up to $6,500.
 Apply online: https://ku.studioabroad.com/?go=HongKongScholarship

 University of Hong Kong